claragt/clara-portfolio/posts/example-post.md

 <div class=”box”>

-> This is a great introductory course to understanding Service Design in government delivered by Clara and Ignacia, who are both well versed in this space with many years of experience between them.
-I really enjoyed participating and learning with and from others across government.
+> "This is a great introductory course to understanding Service Design in government delivered by Clara and Ignacia, who are both well versed in this space with many years of experience between them.
+I really enjoyed participating and learning with and from others across government."
 >
 > \- Hardeep Singh, aspiring Service Designer

-> I got a real insight into the scope of the role of a service designer and how to approach projects with a service design mindset.
+> "I got a real insight into the scope of the role of a service designer and how to approach projects with a service design mindset.
 Clara and Ignacia were warm, engaging and knowledgeable facilitators.
-I cannot recommend the course highly enough!
+I cannot recommend the course highly enough!"
 >
 > \- Hannah Dryden, Content designer